xpack/web-jekyll/pages/vscode/intellisense.md

 those folders are children of the workspace, all paths are relative, and the file is portable, which means it can be stored in repositories.

-{% include note.html content="The xPack extensions does its best to cope with multiple projects in a folder, but, for IntelliSense to work, it needs to create a `.vscode/c_cpp_properties.json` file in the top workspace folder.
+{% include note.html content="The xPack extension does its best to cope with multiple projects in a folder, but, for IntelliSense to work, it needs to create a `.vscode/c_cpp_properties.json` file in the top workspace folder.
 This file contains absolute paths and **should not** be